marklogic-community/grove-react-ui/README.markdown

 # MarkLogic Treehouse

+ML-Treehouse is a set of components designed to help developers and architects build UI-rich applications backed by MarkLogic, the powerful NoSQL database built for enterprises.

-This project is the primary reference application for the MarkLogic Treehouse project.
+This project is the primary reference application for ML-Treehouse.
 Eventually, we anticipate providing a generator that will generate a simple, application starter.
 For now, clone this repository in order to get the latest Treehouse functionality using React.

 This reference application uses React as the front-end framework and Node.js as a default, swappable middle-tier implementation.
-We aim to deliver a search and discovery application, along with a pluggable architecture, that can be the basis for single-page Web applications backed by MarkLogic.
+We aim to deliver a search and discovery application, along with a pluggable architecture, that can be the foundation for single-page Web applications backed by MarkLogic.

 ML-Treehouse and this application are VERY alpha and will change considerably in many breaking ways.

-## About ML Treehouse

-TODO: Coming soon, an overview.
+## READ THIS FIRST

+For most people, it is most important to understand how to use ML-Treehouse and customize it to fit your use cases.

+For thi, please *read the [ML-Treehouse Guide](GUIDE.markdown)*.

-- Our evolving [Best Practices document](BEST_PRACTICES.markdown), designed to get contributors on the same page, communicates some of our goals.
+For those seeking to contribute to the project, our evolving [Best Practices document](BEST_PRACTICES.markdown) are designed to get contributors on the same page and to communicate some of our goals.

 ## Other Supported Front-end Frameworks